eyedeekay/I2P-Configuration-For-Chromium/README.md

  * 1D: Awwwwwww...
  * ![Feel bad.](done.png)

-Step 2: Install plugin on profile
+Step 2: Install Extension on profile

+ * A work-in-progress I2P extension is part of this repository.
+Please be patient, a prototype will be available soon.

 Pure Terminal Solution, Unix-Only
 ---------------------------------